 To be eligible and continue to receive Federal Student Aid (FSA) on an annual basis, students must make satisfactory academic progress toward achieving and completing their program of study through measurement of qualitative (grade-based) and quantitative (time-based) standards.

-A student must have successfully completed at least 67 percent of all the credits or competencies he or she has attempted at Southern New Hampshire University during the entire period of enrollment.
+A student must have successfully completed at least 67% of all the credits or competencies he or she has attempted at Southern New Hampshire University during the entire period of enrollment.
 This is calculated by dividing the total credits earned by the total credits attempted.

 To ensure pace towards program completion, each program within the university has a defined number of credit hours required for completion.
 Students must complete their program within 150% of the published credits which is defined as the maximum timeframe.
 All credits attempted will count towards this timeframe.

 For example, if the program requirements are 120 credits or competencies, then the student must satisfy all requirements of his/her program without having to attempt more than 180 credits or 180 competencies.

 Attempted credits are credits that a student has enrolled in as of the end of the add/drop or standard registration period.

 Attempted competencies are competencies that a student has engaged in during the term regardless of the outcome.

 Successfully completed credits completed are defined through the assignment of a passing grade to the courses attempted and equates to the number of credits earned.
 An IP grade is defined as 'in progress satisfactory' and is counted as successfully completed credits.
 Other successful grading includes: MA-Master, P-Passing, S-Satisfactory, and CR-Credit.

 Unsuccessfully completed credits are defined through the assignment of a grade that constitute failure and non-earned credits which includes: F-Fail, U-Unsatisfactory, UF-Unearned F, and IF-Incomplete Fail.

 Successfully completed competencies completed are defined through the assignment of a Mastery (MA) grade.